This Belgian guy's riposte to French and Dutch trolls is simply perfect

 This Belgian guy’s riposte to French and Dutch trolls is simply perfect

-Over on TikTok @averagebob describes himself as a ‘mediocre dude from Belgium’.
+Over on TikTok @averagerob describes himself as a ‘mediocre dude from Belgium’.

 But there’s nothing mediocre about his fabulous riposte to the Dutch and French folk who say all Belgians are dumb.